Disclaimer: This post contains affiliate links which we may make commission from. As always, we only recommend places and products we love!

 What To Expect At Ramen Factory Kyoto

 As I said before, Ramen Factory Kyoto is an establishment that offers the unique experience to make a bowl of ramen from scratch with the assistance of a trained instructor.
 They will provide you with an apron and bandana to wear, but make sure you wear casual clothes as splashing can occur when making ramen.
-As another added bonus to your session, selfie sticks are located all over so you can record your cooking process and take a ton of fun photos!
+As another added bonus to your session, selfie sticks are located all over so you can record your cooking process and take a ton of fun photos and videos!

-If you have any food restrictions, Ramen Factory Kyoto does an exceptional job of accommodating for dietary needs.
+If you have any food restrictions, Ramen Factory Kyoto does an exceptional job of accommodating dietary needs.
 They are also a Halal-certified establishment so Muslim guests can enjoy making ramen too!
 Be sure to make a note of any restrictions when making your reservation.

 Our Experience At Ramen Factory Kyoto

-When walking inside Ramen Factory Kyoto we were instantly greeted by two of the friendly Ramen Factory instructors.
+When walking inside Ramen Factory Kyoto we were instantly greeted by two of the friendly instructors.
 They checked us in and showed us to a table where we would be making our ramen and laid out the equipment and ingredients we would need.

 Preparing The Protein